dtolpin/offtopia.net/content/posts/gp-weighted-noise.md

 process](https://en.m.wikipedia.org/wiki/Gaussian_process) is a
 non-parameteric regression model in which the vector of values of the target variable in any finite combination of points follows the normal (Gaussian) distribution.
-Formally, a Gaussian process defines a distribution over functions:
+A Gaussian process defines a distribution over functions:

 $$f \sim \mathcal{GP}(m(\cdot), k(\cdot, \cdot))$$